 Equating real and imaginary part of both sides, we obtain the system in $a$ and $b$

-We start by looking for solutions on the negative imaginary semi-axis.
-So we set $a=0$.
-We observe that in this case the second equation is satisfied $\forall b$.
+We start by looking for solutions on the negative imaginary semi-axis and we set $a=0$.
+We observe that in this case the second equation is satisfied for all $b$.
 The first equation of the system is then